 I owe the exceptional learning experiences to the instructors and field guides who taught the course.
 They genuinely cared about the work that they were doing and were passionate about transferring their knowledge onto others.” – Elizabeth H., 2011

 “The expertise of field instructors and guides provided an extraordinary experience which took me to the tops of mountains down to the cradle of humankind.
 Whatever your passion–research, conservation, bush skills, photography, or exploration–you will find it in this course, along with much more!” – Claire D., 2009

-Dr. Wren is a biological anthropologist who has been teaching field courses in primatology in South Africa since 2007.
+Brandi is a biological anthropologist who has been teaching field courses in primatology in South Africa since 2007.
+She has taught at Purdue University and Ball State University.
 Her recent research examines sociality, specifically grooming, in wild vervet monkeys in South Africa, and links between social behavior and health.
 Her work has been funded by Wenner-Gren Foundation and the Leakey Foundation, as well as Purdue University and Ball State University.
-Dr. Wren founded Sepela Field Programs to expand the field experience to students from all disciplines and backgrounds.
-She currently lives in Port Saint Lucie, Florida, where she spends her free time hiking with her dogs, reading, and traveling.
+Her research has been published in academic journals including Folia Primatologica, Comparative Parasitology, and African Primates.
+She currently lives in Indiana, where she spends her free time hiking with her dogs, reading, and traveling.
 Find Brandi on Twitter at @SassAndScience.